Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Raspberries: You can use more strawberries or toss in some pomegranate seeds instead.

 • Mint leaves: Try a small drop of mint extract.
-Basil or lemon balm also add a nice fresh touch.
+Basil or lemon balm leaves also add a nice fresh touch.

 • Lime: Lemon, grapefruit, or orange juice can easily stand in.